kerberos-io/agent/README.md

 ### Override with environment variables

 Next to attaching the configuration file, it is also possible to override the configuration with environment variables.
-This makes deployments easier when leveraging `docker compose` or `kubernetes` deployments
+This makes deployments easier when leveraging `docker compose` or `kubernetes` deployments much easier and scalable.
+Using this approach we simplify automation through `ansible` and `terraform`.

 | Name                                      | Description                                                                                     | Default Value                         |
 | ----------------------------------------- | ----------------------------------------------------------------------------------------------- | ------------------------------------- |